Serj-Sxhx/Vaults/Education Systems in the Age of Augmentation - What to build.md

 It's now not a technological barrier but a cultural barrier.

-There are norms, practices, expectations and mentrics which reinforce those norms and therefore prevent the adoption of new techologies and practices around LLMs.
+There are norms, practices, expectations and mentrics which reinforce those norms and therefore prevent the adoption of new technologies and practices around LLMs.

 My beleifs about what's important to cultivate in young people in this new pardigm and assement for weather or not we're achieving that.

 This essay is all about redesigning

+# The power to transcend paradigms

+Perspectival freedom or cognitive freedom fallibilism and 'emptiness' in the buddhist definition

+All power us to transcend paradigms.

+# Summar y

+These are both my suggestions for how the public eduation system can adapt to embrace A.I. and  emerging technology and set of principles basis for a new education system that my team are building.
+It will be slow to respond which is why I've commited to two projects over the next 5 years.

+1) is the project of creating an organisation that creates content, quality assures facilitators and delivers training to schools, universities and states to equip every teacher with these capacities and potentialy save them on their most.
+For those institutions that are breave enough we'll also consult on the culture redesign and implementation to support new goals in education.
+2) Build new infrastructure that's build upon these principles to demonstrate how an education system that's designed to support this is 2x or 3x more effective in for passion to vocation, agency and meaning in life.

+- Statistic about students that do work placement are likely to have better success.
+- Statistic that happiness is about people you spend your time with.
+- Statistic about the are higher agency and self-determined.